thinhtpt2000/JavaWeb-SocialNetwork/README.md

 This repo contains the source code of Lab Java Web Application - Mini Social Network - one of threes lab at FPT University - HCMC campus.

 ### You will find in this repo
-A mini social network project which I use Servlet as Controller and follow MVC2 model Uploading image into Cloudinary.com using Javascript Basic know about applied AJAX to MVC2 Model
+A mini social network project which uses Servlet as Controller and follows MVC2 model

+Uploading image into Cloudinary.com using Javascript

+Basic know about applied AJAX to MVC2 Model

 Using data source into Java Web App

 ### How to use this?